-- The Court has preliminarily approved proposed settlements ("Settlements") with the following ten defendant schools: Brown University ("Brown"), University of Chicago ("Chicago"), the Trustees of Columbia University in the City of New York ("Columbia"), Trustees of Dartmouth College ("Dartmouth"), Duke University ("Duke"), Emory University ("Emory"), Northwestern University ("Northwestern"), William Marsh Rice University ("Rice"), Vanderbilt University ("Vanderbilt") and Yale University ("Yale"). - The Court has also preliminarily approved a Settlement Class of students who attended the following seventeen schools (during certain time periods): Brown, California Institute of Technology, Chicago, Columbia, Cornell University, Dartmouth, Duke, Emory, Georgetown University, Johns Hopkins University, Massachusetts Institute of Technology, Northwestern University, University of Notre Dame, University of Pennsylvania, Rice, Vanderbilt, and Yale (the "Defendants," or "Universities," or "Defendant Universities"). - Persons who are members of the Settlement Class may participate in the Settlements as explained in more detail in this Notice. - As part of the Settlements: - Chicago has agreed to make a settlement payment of \$13.5 million. - Emory has agreed to make a settlement payment of \$18.5 million. - Yale has agreed to make a settlement payment of \$18.5 million. - Brown has agreed to make a settlement payment of \$19.5 million. - Columbia has agreed to make a settlement payment of \$24 million. - Duke has agreed to make a settlement payment of \$24 million. - Dartmouth has agreed to make a settlement payment of \$33.75 million. - Rice has agreed to make a settlement payment of \$33.75 million. - Northwestern has agreed to make a settlement payment of \$43.5 million. - Vanderbilt has agreed to make a settlement payment of \$55 million.

-- In addition, as part of the Settlements, Brown, Chicago, Columbia, Dartmouth, Duke, Emory, Northwestern, Rice, Vanderbilt, and Yale have each agreed to complete certain discovery in this antitrust class action lawsuit, called Henry, et al. v.
+- The Court has preliminarily approved proposed settlements ("Settlements") with the following six defendant schools: Brown University ("Brown"), University of Chicago ("Chicago"), the Trustees of Columbia University in the City of New York ("Columbia"), Duke University ("Duke"), Emory University ("Emory"), and Yale University ("Yale"). - The Court has also preliminarily approved a Settlement Class of students who attended the following seventeen schools (during certain time periods): Brown, California Institute of Technology, Chicago, Columbia, Cornell University, Dartmouth, Duke, Emory, Georgetown University, Johns Hopkins University, Massachusetts Institute of Technology, Northwestern University, University of Notre Dame, University of Pennsylvania, Rice, Vanderbilt, and Yale (the "Defendants," or "Universities," or "Defendant Universities"). - Persons who are members of the Settlement Class may participate in the Settlements as explained in more detail in this notice. - As part of the Settlements: - o Chicago has agreed to make a settlement payment of \$13.5 million. - o Emory has agreed to make a settlement payment of \$18.5 million. - Yale has agreed to make a settlement payment of \$18.5 million. - o Brown has agreed to make a settlement payment of \$19.5 million. - o Columbia has agreed to make a settlement payment of \$24 million. - o Duke has agreed to make a settlement payment of \$24 million. - In addition, as part of the Settlements, Brown, Chicago, Columbia, Duke, Emory, and Yale have each agreed to complete certain discovery in this antitrust class action lawsuit, called Henry, et al. v.
 Brown University, et al., Case No. 1:22-cv-00125, which is pending in the United States District Court for the Northern District of Illinois (the "Action"). - This Action was brought by certain students who attended the Universities while receiving partial need-based financial aid.
 The Action alleges that the Universities conspired in violation of the federal antitrust laws regarding principles, formulas, and methods of determining financial aid.
 The Action also alleges that as a result, the Universities provided less financial aid than they would have provided had there been full and fair competition.
-The Universities have alleged that Plaintiffs' claims lack merit; that the Universities' financial aid policies were legal and pro-competitive, and financial aid awards were not artificially reduced; that the Universities have valid defenses to Plaintiffs' allegations; and that Plaintiffs' claims would have been rejected prior to trial, at trial, or on appeal. - The Settlements are for the benefit of the "Settlement Class," which is composed of the following persons:
+The Universities have alleged that Plaintiffs' claims lack merit; that the Universities' financial aid policies were legal and pro-competitive, and financial aid awards were not artificially reduced; that the Universities have valid defenses to Plaintiffs' allegations; and that Plaintiffs' claims would have been rejected prior to trial, at trial, or on appeal.

+• The Settlements are for the benefit of the "Settlement Class," which is composed of the following persons:

-all U.S. citizens or permanent residents who have during the Class Period (a) enrolled in one or more of Defendants' full-time undergraduate programs, (b) received at least some need-based financial aid from one or more Defendants, and (c) whose tuition, fees, room, or board to attend one or more of Defendants' full-time undergraduate programs was not fully covered by the combination of any types of financial aid or merit aid (not including loans) in any undergraduate year.1 The Class Period is defined as follows:
+all U.S. citizens or permanent residents who have during the Class Period (a) enrolled in one or more of Defendants' full-time undergraduate programs, (b) received at least some need-based financial aid from one or more Defendants, and (c) whose tuition, fees, room, or board to attend one or more of Defendants' full-time undergraduate programs was not fully covered by the combination of any types of financial aid or merit aid (not including loans) in any undergraduate year.3 The Class Period is defined as follows:

 - a.
-For Chicago, Columbia, Cornell, Duke, Georgetown, MIT, Northwestern, Notre Dame, Penn, Rice, Vanderbilt, Yale-from Fall Term 2003 through February 28, 2024. - b.
-For Brown, Dartmouth, Emory-from Fall Term 2004 through February 28, 2024. - c.
-For CalTech-from Fall Term 2019 through February 28, 2024. - d.
-For Johns Hopkins-from Fall Term 2021 through February 28, 2024.
+For Chicago, Columbia, Cornell, Duke, Georgetown, MIT, Northwestern, Notre Dame, Penn, Rice, Vanderbilt, Yale-from Fall Term 2003 through the date the Court enters an order preliminarily approving the Settlement. - b.
+For Brown, Dartmouth, Emory-from Fall Term 2004 through the date the Court enters an order preliminarily approving the Settlement. - c.
+For CalTech-from Fall Term 2019 through the date the Court enters an order preliminarily approving the Settlement. - d.
+For Johns Hopkins-from Fall Term 2021 through the date the Court enters an order preliminarily approving the Settlement.